 The Madain Project is growing faster than ever before, and we need your help.
 As an independent nonprofit, we build and maintain all our own systems, but we don’t charge for access, sell user information, or run ads—instead we're powered by donations averaging $20.

 No donation is small, you can make your contributions here. :)

 The tomb of Ukasha ibn al-Mihsan (ضريح النبي عكاشة), a companion of the Islamic prophet Muhammad who settled in Jerusalem following the siege of Jerusalem in 637/38, was built in the 12th century CE.
 The 12th-century tomb of Nebi Akasha Bin Mohsin, is also known as Turbat el-Kameria.
 According to Islamic tradition, Saladin's soldiers were buried at the site; it became known as the “Tomb of the Martyrs”.
 Additions were made to the tomb by the Mamluks in the 13th-century.

-The 12th-century tomb of Nebi Akasha Bin Mohsin, one of the companions of the Prophet Muhammad, also known as Turbat el-Kameria.
-According to Islamic tradition, Saladin's soldiers were buried at the site.
+The facade of the tomb building, it is located near small now defunt Nebi Akasha Mosque.
 There is also a tradition that Moses, Jesus and Muhammad were buried here, leading the British High Commissioner John Chancellor to name the nearby street as Street of the Prophets.